jssteinberg/config/README.md

 2. `:luafile %`
 3. `:PackerSync`

+Neovim, autocompleting CSS depends on native non-LSP omnifunc. `:LspInstall cssls`, but do not install other LSPs that attaches to
+CSS/SCSS/Less filetypes---currently that would
+set `omnifunc` to LSP's, which gives no completion.
-Neovim, no LSP for Javascript/Typescript:

-- install nodejs with both nvm and system package manager
+Neovim, no LSP for Javascript/Typescript: install nodejs with both nvm and system package manager

 [gl]: https://github.com/junegunn/gv.vim
 [gd]: https://github.com/sindrets/diffview.nvim